Umar-Farooq-2112/Umar-Farooq-2112/README.md

 ### 🔍 About Me

-I'm a dedicated **Backend Developer** and **Applied AI Researcher** building intelligent systems and solving real-world problems using modern AI techniques.
+I'm a dedicated **Backend Developer** and **AI Engineer** building intelligent systems and solving real-world problems using modern AI techniques.

 - 🧠 Researching & working with **LLMs**, **NLP**, **RAG**, and **Agentic AI**
 - 🧪 Experimenting with **transformer architectures**, fine-tuning & alignment